innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 <!-- #endregion -->

 <!-- #region activity=true heading_collapsed=true -->
-### My Answer
+### My answer

-*Click on the arrow in the sidebar to reveal my answer.*
+*Click on the arrow in the sidebar or run this cell to reveal my answer.*
 <!-- #endregion -->

 <!-- #region activity=true hidden=true -->
-The `position` counter reports number of degrees turned by the wheel, so let's start by finding out how many degrees we need to turn the wheel to travel 60cm.
+The `position` counter reports number of degrees turned by the wheel, so let’s start by finding out how many degrees we need to turn the wheel to travel 60&nbsp;cm.

-Recall, the wheel diameter is 56mm.
+Recall that the wheel diameter is 56&nbsp;mm.
 <!-- #endregion -->

 ```python activity=true hidden=true